cookies-xor-cream/HugoTest/content/posts/poetry/wip/classification_of_nouns_and_traversals_of_empty_relations.md

 ---
 tags: ['TODO']
-title: 'Classification Of Nouns, And Traversals Of Empty Relations'
+title: "Classification Of Nouns, And Traversals Of Empty Relations"
 date: 2023-10-02
 ---